MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/recover-chrome-process-instance.md

 <!--![Chrome Process closed abruptly](../../unified-service-desk/media/usd-ie-closed-abruptly-33update.PNG "Chrome Process closed abruptly")-->

 > [!Note]
-> - An agent must wait for the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] monitoring process (usdmp.exe) to detect and terminate the unresponsive Chrome Process instance.</br>
+> - The agent must use the keyboard shortcut as last option when the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] monitoring process fails to detect the unresponsive Chrome Process instance.
-> - The agent must use the keyboard shortcut as last option when the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] monitoring process fails to detect the unresponsive Chrome Process instance.</br>
+>
 > - Using the keyboard shortcut may terminate any other Chrome Process webpage, causing you to lose any unsaved work.

 By default, the keyboard shortcut for terminating an unresponsive Chrome Process instance is **CTRL** + **K**.

-To update an additional the keyboard shortcut, you must add the UII option and provide the character as the value.
-To learn about the allowed set of character values, see [Keys](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=netframework-4.7.2#fields)
+To update an additional keyboard shortcut, you must add the UII option and provide the character as the value.
+To learn about the allowed set of character values, see [Keys](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys?view=netframework-4.7.2#fields).

 | UII option  | Example character |
 |-------------|-------------------|